rivasjm/imx6q-sl-tools/target-utils/global_mutex/README.md

     -i
         Initializes (creates) a new global shared mutex with name 'name'.
-If 'name' is nor provided with [-n name], a default name is used.
+If 'name' is nor provided with [-n name], the default name is used.

     -d
         Destroys global shared mutex 'name'.
-If 'name' is nor provided with [-n name], a default name is used.
+If 'name' is not provided with [-n name], the default name is used.

     -c
         Check whether global shared mutex 'name' exists.
-If 'name' is nor provided with [-n name], a default name is used.
+If 'name' is nor provided with [-n name], the default name is used.

     -n name
         Name of the global shared mutex targetted by the command